 - NC State policy requires that employees transporting minors must be 21 years old or older.
 Therefore, some positions may require the successful candidate to be 21 years old or older.
 Applicants may be asked to confirm their age during a job interview.

-This position requires travel connected with official duties, including attendance at night and weekend meetings.
+- This position requires travel connected with official duties, including attendance at night and weekend meetings.
 (Mileage reimbursement will be provided.)
-As such, applicants must be willing to travel within the local area and work flexible hours.
+As such, applicants must be willing to travel and work flexible hours.